Vietnam.vn - Nền tảng quảng bá Việt Nam

 Over the phone, Mr. Khang asked about Hanh’s health and family.
 When he learned that Hanh no longer wanted to go to school and would go to work to earn a living because of his uncertain future, Mr. Khang said: “You are one year older than my youngest grandchild.
 So, will you agree to let me accept you as my grandchild?”
 Hanh choked up with tears: “Yes, sir.”

-In response to his “grandfather’s” kindness, Hanh promised to study hard to graduate from high school, and to report his future plans to him at the end of the school year.
+In response to his “grandfather’s” kindness, Hanh promised to study hard to graduate from high school, and would report his future plans to him at the end of the school year.
 In place of his parents, Ms. Hong - Vice Principal and Ms. Thuy - homeroom teacher will also take turns taking care of Hanh.

 Previously in February, Mr. Nguyen Xuan Khang spent 100 billion VND to build a school for the people of Meo Vac - a poor border district of Ha Giang province.

-Marie Curie Hanoi School was founded by Mr. Nguyen Xuan Khang in 1992, 32 years ago.
+Marie Curie School Hanoi was founded by Mr. Nguyen Xuan Khang in 1992, 32 years ago.
 Mr. Khang is the sole investor.
 This is a famous school in Hanoi.

 Source: https://baoquocte.vn/xuc-dong-thay-giao-nhan-nuoi-tat-ca-tre-thoat-nan-vu-lu-quet-lang-nu-den-nam-18-tuoi-286709.html